-The Geography Curriculum at St Thomas
+The Geography Curriculum at St Thomas'

-It builds foundations for children to know where we are and know what is there, giving us a sense of location; to understand the spatial layout, locations and organisation of the world and recognise the spatial distributions, landscape patterns and relationships in the environment.
+Our geography curriculum builds foundations for children to know where we are and know what is there, giving us a sense of location; to understand the spatial layout, locations and organisation of the world and recognise the spatial distributions, landscape patterns and relationships in the environment.

 A coherent, sequential knowledge and understanding of spatial sense enables them to use core knowledge to talk confidently about a range of places in Britain and the wider world.

 The geography curriculum builds upon prior knowledge in a carefully sequenced curriculum, both within and between year groups, and makes links to other subject areas.

 Pupils develop an understanding of key substantive concepts (maps, location, size, scale, view, landscape, country, city, place, environment, physical, human and climate) that act as threads throughout the geography curriculum from the beginning to the end of the pupils’ primary education.

 We explicitly teach subject-specific vocabulary for children to learn and apply during our lessons.
 Subject specific vocabulary is referred to throughout lessons and has been planned to ensure progression throughout the school.

 Children are given opportunities to develop life skills and coherently articulate geographical knowledge, skills and understanding by using explicit subject specific vocabulary with reading being at the heart of each geography lesson.

 Through our embedded Christian values in geography, global citizenship takes forward an understanding and appreciation of places, their importance to us and develops our sense of stewardship for our world.